 - Diet and Drink – Mormons do not drink coffee, tea, or alcohol.
 We also do not smoke or chew tobacco.

-- Abortion – Mormons believe in the sanctity of life from conception to natural death, and believe that abortion is morally wrong.
-Mormons are taught that birth control is acceptable.
+- Abortion – Mormons believe in the sanctity of life from conception to natural death, and believe that elective abortion is morally wrong.
+Mormons are taught that birth control can be used in an acceptable way.

 - Priesthood Blessings – Mormons believe that God can do miracles even today–including the restoring of health to one who is sick through prayer, fasting or priesthood blessings.
 If a priesthood blessing is given, non-mormons are welcome to be present but should simply bow their heads and be reverent as with any prayer.
 I have been present when many priesthood blessings were given as non-mormons were present.
 I found another website saying that non-mormons can’t be present–that’s totally wrong.